Important Coverage Information

 Members who need care when traveling are advised to research the doctors, clinics, and hospitals in the area where they are traveling.
 Different coverage rules apply to out-of-network health care providers, depending on the members' health plan.
 Members should refer to their Evidence of Coverage for more information about out-of-network coverage.
 See the section above - "What to do in the case of a medical emergency" - for information about travel coverage in a medical emergency.

-UCare health plans each have a formulary or list of prescription drugs that we cover for that plan.
-Members can consult their formulary for a list of covered prescriptions.
-The formulary is developed by a team of health care providers to ensure the list represents the prescription therapies believed to be a necessary part of a quality treatment program.
+UCare health plans each have a formulary or list of covered drugs that we cover for that plan.
+The formulary is developed by a team of health care providers to ensure the list represents the drug therapies believed to be a necessary part of a quality treatment program.
 Formularies can change during the course of the year, so members should check online for the most current formulary.
 Generally, we cover drugs listed in the formulary as long as the drug is medically necessary, the prescription is filled at a UCare network pharmacy, and other plan rules are followed.
 We will also cover prescriptions for medical emergencies.

 The formulary covers both brand-name drugs and generic drugs.
 A generic drug is approved by the Federal Drug Administration (FDA) as having the same active ingredient as the brand-name drug.
 Generic drugs usually cost less than brand-name drugs.
 Some covered drugs may have additional requirements or limits on coverage, including: